 Let's be honest, I only remember your dog's name

-The anti-social app
+The anti-social app for social dogs.

 No DMs.
 No awkward small talk.